 The Company also maintains a Defined Contribution Plan that has been adopted by most of its U.S. subsidiaries.
 Employees of the adopting employers who meet the eligibility requirements of the plan may participate.
 Employer matching contributions are made to the plan based on a percentage of each participant's pre-tax contribution.
 For each dollar that a participant contributes, up to 5% of compensation, participating subsidiaries make employer contributions of one dollar.
-Employer contributions to the plan for continuing operations totaled \$6.1 million, \$6.7 million and \$7.1 million in 2021, 2020 and 2019, respectively.
-There were no employer contributions made to the plan for discontinued operations in 2021 or 2020.
-Employer contributions to the plan for discontinued operations totaled \$4.5 million in 2019.
+Employer contributions to the plan totaled \$6.4 million, \$6.1 million and \$6.7 million in 2022, 2021 and 2020, respectively.

 One of the Company's foreign subsidiaries maintains a defined benefit plan of its own for its local employees.
-The net pension liability associated with this plan was not material as of December 31, 2021 and 2020.
+The net pension liability associated with this plan was not material as of December 31, 2022 and 2021.